Get all the latest data for Brazzaville

 Is it realistic to exit with profit in Brazzaville as of 2026?

-As of early 2026, the likelihood of exiting with a profit in Brazzaville is medium, achievable for buyers who purchase the right property at a fair price and hold for a sufficient period, but not guaranteed for short-term or poorly researched investments.
+As of 2026, the likelihood of exiting with a profit in Brazzaville is medium for disciplined buyers and low for buyers who overpay for weak-title or speculative property.

 We made this infographic to show you how property prices in Congo-Brazzaville compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.